AdaCore/aws/readme.txt

 but we really prefer to have a clean API instead of keeping awkward implementations.

-Server push implementation slighty breaking the compartibility and improve performance.
+   * Slight Server Push non upward compatibility and improved performance.

      Stream_Output_Type generic parameter removed.

-   To_Stream_Output function generic parameter renamed to To_Stream_Array and have to return Ada.Streams.Stream_Element_Array instead of removed Stream_Output_Type.
+     To_Stream_Output function generic parameter renamed to To_Stream_Array and is now returning Ada.Streams.Stream_Element_Array instead of a Stream_Output_Type.

-   Close_Duplicate registration Boolean parameter replaced by Duplicated_Age Duration parameter.
-It would be the age of client connection while it could not be replaced by the new arrived client with the same client id.
+     Close_Duplicate registration Boolean parameter replaced by
+     Duplicated_Age Duration parameter.
+It is the age of client connection during the time it cannot be replaced by the new arrived client with the same client id.

+   * AWS/Ajax URL where named based on the id of the DOM element on which the event applied.
+With this scheme it was not easy to support multiple event (onclick, onfocus, onchange) on the same widget.
+For supporting this the URL are now : /<event>$<id>
+     For example "/onclick$form_enter".

 Obsolescent features
 --------------------